SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/01-Joins.md

 In this case the condition is **students.course_id = courses.id**.

-If you want to get list of students and their courses, you can simply use an INNER JOIN for that, which returns rows from both tables that satisfy the condition above.
+If you want to get a list of students and their courses, you can use an INNER JOIN for that, which returns rows from both tables that satisfy the condition above.

 The resulting table would be: